yj7082126/musubi-tuner/README.md

 `--flow_shift` can be specified to shift the timestep (discrete flow shift).
 The default value when omitted is 7.0, which is the recommended value for 50 inference steps.
 In the HunyuanVideo paper, 7.0 is recommended for 50 steps, and 17.0 is recommended for less than 20 steps (e.g. 10).

+By specifying `--video_path`, video2video inference is possible.
+Specify a video file or a directory containing multiple image files (the image files are sorted by file name and used as frames).
+An error will occur if the video is shorter than `--video_length`.
+You can specify the strength with `--strength`.
+It can be specified from 0 to 1.0, and the larger the value, the greater the change from the original video.

+Note that video2video inference is experimental.

-- You can save the DiT model after LoRA merge with the `--save_merged_model` option.
+You can save the DiT model after LoRA merge with the `--save_merged_model` option.
 Specify `--save_merged_model path/to/merged_model.safetensors`.
 Note that inference will not be performed when this option is specified.

 ### Convert LoRA to another format